redhat-ai-dev/ai-rhdh-installer/README.md

 For more information regarding where you can obtain these values see [APP-SETUP.md](./docs/APP-SETUP.md).

-Configuration scripts can either take user input or can have environment variables set to skip manual input.
-If you opt to do the manual input, a `private.env` file will be created for you at the end for future use.
+By running `configure.sh` you have the option of giving your input via CLI or by setting the environment variables listed below.
+If you opt for manual input, a `private.env` file will be created for you at the end for future use.
 To preset your `private.env` and avoid manual input via CLI, follow the steps below:

 1. Run `cp default-private.env private.env` to copy the starting point into a private environment variables file
 2. Set each of these environment variables to the private values needed for the configuration scripts, surround all multiline values with `''`